teocot/REST-crud-SpringBoot/README.md

 In order to test the REST services, please use the curl commands form below.
 You can alos use soap ui or postman.

-If you have any quesitons, please let me know, email: teodor@xtra.co.nz

 TESTING the REST Services